-With the exception of trials of adjuvant therapy (see below), those enrolled in the active intervention phase of another interventional trial should be excluded from PARTIAL.
+With the exception of trials of neo-adjuvant or adjuvant therapy (see below), those enrolled in the active intervention phase of another interventional trial should be excluded from PARTIAL.

-It would not be ethical to deny access of PARTIAL participants to a clinical trial of adjuvant therapy (or to adjuvant therapy if it becomes part of standard of care).
-Equally the PARTIAL trial may suffer from recruitment challenges if in competition with trials of adjuvant therapy.
-Only a proportion of participants in the PARTIAL trial will also be eligible for adjuvant therapy, and those who are eligible will be permitted to participate in clinical trials of adjuvant trials of adjuvant trials subject to appropriate co-enrolment agreements.
+It would not be ethical to deny access of PARTIAL participants to a clinical trial of neo-adjuvant or adjuvant therapy (or to neo-adjuvant or adjuvant therapy if it becomes part of standard of care).
+Equally the PARTIAL trial may suffer from recruitment challenges if in competition with trials of neo-adjuvant or adjuvant therapy.
+Only a proportion of participants in the PARTIAL trial will also be eligible for neo-adjuvant and/or adjuvant therapy, and those who are eligible will be permitted to participate in clinical trials of neo-adjuvant and/or adjuvant therapy subject to appropriate co-enrolment agreements.